Case Study #1: Michelle, Pharmacy Director

 - Thoughts of looking for another job disappeared.

-- Feelings of overwhelm disappeared and Michelle’s confidence returned.
+- Feelings of frustration and overwhelm disappeared.

 During the time of the consulting, Michelle was also given her annual performance review.
 Not only did she receive a 3.96 out of 4 overall, but BOTH of her leaders congratulated her on the noticeable improvements in her focus, progress, and accomplishments.
 Her leaders could see she was less stressed, more proactive, and more productive with both her tasks and her time.